MatiasDuhalde/duolingo-memo/README.md

 - [ ] Per-challenge settings
 - [ ] Legendary-only mode

 Have any suggestions?
 Would you like to see another feature added?
 [Open an issue](https://github.com/MatiasDuhalde/duolingo-memo/issues) and let me know!
+You can also [send me an email](mailto:contact@duhal.de), although I highly recommend using GitHub, that way more people can support your suggestion and it's easier to keep track of it.

 ## Exercises